mimblewimble/grin-rfcs/text/0000-compact-slates.md

 Depending on the chosen Kernel Feature set, `feat_args` may be populated with arguments specific to the kernel.
-The exact arguments that will be present here depend on the value of 'feat'.
+The exact arguments that will be present here depend on the value of `feat`.
 Currently, the only supported kernel is HeightLocked (value 1) which has the arguments:

 ```